Pavlo4242/OwnGallery/README.md

-# 🎨 Media Gallery Launcher
+c# 🎨 Media Gallery Launcher

 **Drop-in executable that instantly launches a beautiful HTTPS gallery for any folder**